elina20chihlingliu/2021-VRDL-HW1/README.md

 #### 2. Files (images,txt and .py)

-Please put the following files in the same dir
+Please put the following files in the same directory.

 1. [training_images]
 2. [testing_images]